BA in Applied Early Childhood Studies [Advanced Entry to Year 2 Only]

 - QQI (FETAC) Level 6 only (if awarded since 2015)

-All eligible candidates will be interviewed.
-Candidates will be shortlisted for interview.
-Level of academic performance in the QQI (FETAC 6) modules, length of work experience and position in employment will be used as ranking criteria in the shortlisting process.
+Candidates may be required to attend for interview.
+Length of work experience and position in employment may be used as ranking criteria in a shortlisting process.

 Work Experience while undertaking the B.A in Applied Early Childhood Studies: